JORDANGAMBA99/Power-BI-projects/COVID-19 on Working Professionals/read.md

 https://www.kaggle.com/datasets/willianoliveiragibin/covid-19-on-working-professionals
 ### Purpose
-In this project I wanted to take a look at the effects of COVID-19 on various sectors such as Education,health,IT and Retail.
+In this project I wanted to take a look at the effects of COVID-19 on various sectors such as
+- Education
+- health
+- IT
+- Retail.
+I created a dashboard that summarized the effects of COVID 19 on various sectors.This data was gathered from various professionls working in these sectors
 I looked at the following:

 General Impact